Audience FAQs

 Although bacteria initiate periodontal disease, the body's immune response also plays a major role.
 Inflammation intended to fight infection can sometimes damage healthy gum tissue and bone when it becomes chronic.
 This is why periodontitis is considered both an infectious and inflammatory disease.

 Professional periodontal treatment focuses on reducing harmful bacterial populations through procedures such as scaling and root planing, antimicrobial therapies, and ongoing maintenance care.
 Consistent brushing, flossing, and regular dental visits remain the most effective ways to prevent bacterial plaque from causing periodontal disease.
+Explore: how serious is periodontal disease.

 Understanding the bacteria behind periodontitis highlights the importance of prevention and early treatment.
 Controlling bacterial plaque is the foundation of maintaining healthy gums and protecting your natural teeth.

 At Vitrin Clinic, we provide comprehensive periodontal evaluations and advanced gum disease treatments designed to address the root causes of periodontitis.
 Request your FREE Treatment Plan today and let our experienced team help you achieve healthier gums, stronger teeth, and a more confident smile.
+Find out more: diagnosing periodontal disease.

 Dr. Rifat Alsaman